-- Attendance Policy: Due to the asynchronous online modality of the course, attendance will be assessed with your participation in the discussion forums where you are expected to upload and discuss your solutions to the weekly homework assignments.
-The instructor has the prerogative to drop any student with four (4) or more unexcused absences, with each absence corresponding to failing to submit a homework assignment.
-The submitted homework should reflect a sincere effort to solve as many of the assigned homework problems as possible.
+- Attendance Policy: Attendance will be taken during most class meetings.
+The instructor has the prerogative to drop any student with four (4) or more unexcused absences.
+Two (2) tardies will count as one (1) unexcused absence.
+A tardy is defined as entering the class late or leaving the class early.
 If you miss any major exam, you will be dropped from the course. - How to Excuse an Absence: To excuse an absence, you must notify the instructor in writing and attach documentation, before the date you will be absent, or no more than three (3) bussiness days after the date.
 UTRGV's attendance policy excuses students from attending class if they are participating in officially sponsored university activities, such as athletics; for observance of religious holy days; or for military service.